Westbrook School: Athletics

 In 2010, the Boys running team got second place, and in 2012 the Girls Running Team made it to the Quarter-Finals in Heat Five for the Edmonton Journal Games.
 In the 2010/2011 Cricket Season, Westbrook broke the record of McKernnn's six year winning streak for outdoor cricket.
+Later in 2025, the boys running team went on to make it to the Quatre-Finals.
+Another one of the clubs is cross country featuring a run through a forest trail.

 The arts

-Art is taught by Mrs. Lynette Witherspoon, who teaches Kindergarten - Grade Six Art.
+Art is taught by Mrs. Lynette Witherspoon, who teaches Kindergarten- Grade Six Art.
 2011 Hosted the First Annual Fine Arts Night, where students showed their parents their artwork that was displayed all around the school.

-Music: Music is taught by Mrs. Bittner, who teaches Kindergarten - Grade Six.
-Every student is taught with videos, and with experience with the instruments.
+Music: Music is taught by Mrs. Zinn.
+Every student is taught with videos, and with experience with the instruments, The instruments being: xylophones, ukuleles, drums and recorders.

 The school became one of four district sites for Academic Challenge, a program for gifted and talented children, in 1984.

 Academics

 For the 2011 - 2012 year, the Fraser Institute ranked Westbrook, No. 9 out of 665 schools in Alberta.
 Westbrook is well known for its Academics and Athletics, with some of the highest marks on the Provincial Achievement Tests.